All images: Hillary Fayle

 I've recently received a large number of requests for commissioned pieces, and I'll be quite busy working on those this summer, up until school begins in the fall.
 I'll be consumed by working on my thesis until May, but I am doing a show at the Lewis Ginter Botanical Gardens outside of Richmond this spring.
 It's hard to say what I'll be focusing on, since I am cycling through ideas so rapidly and experimenting constantly.

-Graduate school has provided me with a really great opportunity to experiment and really go off the deep end with some things that I normally wouldn't work with, and I hope to really dive in this year and see what other directions I can go with this.
+Graduate school has provided me with a really great opportunity to experiment and really go off the deep end with some things that I normally wouldn't work with, and I hope to really pe in this year and see what other directions I can go with this.

 My passion for working with leaves and natural sustainable materials has not lessened, so I feel this will be a focus for a long time to come.